OrestisAlpos/orestisalpos.github.io/_pages/about.md

 I obtained my PhD at the [Crypto group](https://crypto.unibe.ch/) of the University of Bern, where I had the privilege to be advised by Prof. [Christian Cachin](https://crypto.unibe.ch/cc/).
 My PhD thesis was on [Distributed Protocols with Threshold and General Trust Assumptions](/files/papers/phd_thesis.pdf).
-My research interests lie in the fields of distributed systems and applied cryptography, and if bridges theory and practice.
+My research interests lie in the fields of distributed systems and applied cryptography, bridging theory and practice.

 Before that I worked as a software engineer at [Entersoft](https://www.entersoft.eu/), a leading company in the sector of financial technology (aka web2), where